Pikeras72/LegofyNet/README.md

 `HTML`, `CSS` and `JavaScript` for the web page design and functionality.

-`Github Pages` for hosting the web page for free.
+`Github Pages` for hosting the web page.

-`Microsoft Copilot` for the initial structure (HTML, CSS and JS) of the web page and the implementation of the model on the web page via `TensorFlow.js`.
+`ChatGPT-3.5` for the initial structure (HTML, CSS and JS) of the web page, the implementation of the model via `TensorFlow.js` in the web page and questions during the development of the project.

 [Go up⬆️](#top)